homesbyflavia@gmail.com

 Share On:

-My marketing program is strong and effective – designed to attract the most potential buyers.
-My listings get on more than 100 real estate portals and websites, and they will reach at least 33,000 Los Angeles County Realtors and real estate brokerages.
-Also, for high-end luxury homes I have a source that promotes my listings to 580,000 investors, developers, Realtors, brokers, and international buyers.
+My marketing program is exceptional -- strong and effective, designed to attract the most potential buyers.
+My listings get on more than 400 real estate portals and websites, and they will reach 35,000 Los Angeles County realtors and real estate brokers.
+Also, for high-end luxury homes, I have a source that promotes my listings to 580,000 investors, developers, realtors, brokers, and international buyers.
 The more agents and buyers the higher the selling price will be.
-It is always my goal to get the highest price the market will bear and to do so I must be aggressive, proactive, and be a marketing "expert."
+It is always my goal to get the highest price the market will bear, and to do so I must be aggressive, proactive, and be a marketing "expert."

-The MLS is a powerful promotion medium, but it must be used properly.
-My descriptions and promotion of listed properties compelling, convincing, and well-written in order to attract the most agents and buyers.
-This is important because most buyers are represented by Realtors, and buyers and their agents search the MLS.
+The MLS is a powerful marketing medium, but it must be used properly.
+The descriptions and promotion of listed properties must be compelling, convincing, and well-written in order to attract the most agents and buyers.
+This is important because most buyers are represented by realtors, and buyers and their agents search the MLS.

-My transactions run smoothly because, along with my very talented transaction coordinators (TC), we coordinate and oversee the entire process – from the first day of the listing to close of escrow and recording with the county clerk.
+My transactions run smoothly because, along with my very talented transaction coordinators (TC), we coordinate and oversee the entire process – from the first day of the transaction to the close of escrow and recording with the county clerk.
 We oversee the title company, escrow company, inspectors, appraiser, the buyer’s agent, and several other participants in the transaction.
-Also, I have never had a complaint from a client during my 17 years as a Realtor, and I have a perfect record with the Dept. of Real Estate.
+Also, I have never had a complaint from a client during my 17 1/2 years as a realtor, and I have a perfect record with the Dept. of Real Estate.

 Some sellers want to sell “as-is.”
 There are pros and cons that go along with “as-is” sales, but they need to be thoroughly explained, which I will be glad to do.

-I keep my clients informed almost daily – via phone calls and emails.
+I keep my clients informed daily via phone calls and emails.
 Emails are used most often so there won’t be any misunderstandings.

 I am very HOA-savvy and know the Davis-Stirling Act rules.
 I have closed many condo and townhouse transactions.